 - If there is a court order by a judge

-In addition, when working with adolescents and other minors I create a separate "limits of confidentiality" contract between the guardians/parents and the young person.
-All parties need to agree upon the contract so the child/adolescent knows they can disclose certain private things and I will not share with their parents.
-This helps foster rapport, trust and a relationship between myself and your teen.
-However, please know that if there are any potential safety concerns that parents and/or other authorities will be involved as needed.
+When working with adolescents and other minors, I create a separate limits of confidentiality contract between the guardians/parents and the young person.
+All parties need to agree upon the agreement so the child/adolescent knows they can disclose certain private things, and I will not share with their parents.
+This agreement helps foster rapport, trust, and a relationship between myself and your teen.
+However, please know that if there are any potential safety concerns that parents and/or other authorities will become involved as needed.